jquery/testswarm/README.md

 4. Copy the ./config/.htaccess-sample to ./htaccess.
 If needed change the RewriteBase to match the contextpath configuration set in the testswarm.ini

-5. Currently the only supported webserver is Apache (which uses a .htaccess file).
+5. Currently the only supported webserver is Apache (which uses a .htaccess file).<br/>

-   To run testswarm from a non-root directory of Apache, modify the contextpath option in the testswarm.ini to fit for your needs, e.g. `contextpath = "/testswarm/"`.
+   To run testswarm from a non-root directory of Apache, modify the contextpath option in the testswarm.ini to fit for your needs, e.g. `contextpath = "/testswarm/"`.<br/>

-   If you do so also update the `.htaccess` file, like so: `RewriteBase /testswarm/`

-   Test if `/testswarm/login` loads.
+   If you do so please also update the `.htaccess` file, like so: `RewriteBase /testswarm/` Test if `/testswarm/login` loads.<br/>
-   If it doesn't, make sure your .htaccess gets loaded (e.g. by putting some jibberish into the .htaccess file).
+   If it doesn't, make sure your .htaccess gets loaded (e.g. by putting some jibberish into the .htaccess file).<br/>
    If it doesn't get loaded, make sure `AllowOverride` is set to "`All`" (at least not to "`None`") in your Apache configuration.

 6. Create an entry to your crontab for action=cleanup.
 This performs various cleaning duties such as making timed-out runs available again for testing.
    `* * * * * curl -s http://path/to/testswarm/api.php?action=cleanup > /dev/null`